StephenGriffies/StephenGriffies.github.io/_pages/models.md

 <p align="justify">

-Ocean circulation models are a repository for mechanistic theories of how the ocean works, with numerical methods used to transform mathematical expressions of the theories into a computational tool for scientific investigations.
-Physical theories and numerical methods provide the foundation for ocean circulation models.
-The practice of ocean modeling uses models as an experimental tool to help reveal mechanisms for patterns of ocean phenomena emerging from the governing equations.
+Ocean models provide a repository for mechanistic theories of how the ocean works, with numerical methods used to transform our mathematical physics theories into computational tools for scientific investigations.
+Mathematical physics theories and numerical methods provide the foundation for ocean models.
+The practice of ocean modeling uses numerical models as an experimental tool to help reveal mechanisms for patterns of ocean phenomena emerging from the governing equations (e.g., waves, instabilities, turbulence, jets, boundary currents, overturning circulation).
 Models and modeling form the two pillars of numerical and theoretical oceanography, with these pillars supported by, and in turn supporting, observational oceanography and laboratory studies.

 <br>
 <br>